hytheaway/va-synthesis-gui/README.md

 This fetches BRTLibrary, its Eigen and rapidobj dependencies, and PFFDTD at the commits pinned by `va-synthesis`.

 PFFDTD needs a Python interpreter that can import its numerical packages.
-The pinned fork lists those packages under `submodules/va-synthesis/submodules/pffdtd/python/`.
+Those packages are under `submodules/va-synthesis/submodules/pffdtd/python/`.
 Create that environment with any tool you prefer, then point this app at the resulting interpreter:

 ```sh
 export VA_PFFDTD_PYTHON=/absolute/path/to/python